-If you have been diagnosed with pancreatic cancer, your cancer care team will discuss your treatment options and its possible risk and benefits.
+If you have been diagnosed with pancreatic cancer, your cancer care team will discuss your treatment options and their possible risk and benefits.

 Treatment modalities available for pancreatic cancer are:

-Surgery: Surgery is an appropriate treatment option for all pancreatic cancers as it completely removes the cancer cells and also increases the chances of long-term survival.
-A laparoscopy is recommended before the surgery to help determine the extent of the cancer and to check whether it can be surgically removed.
+Surgery: Pancreas surgery is an appropriate treatment option for all pancreatic cancers as it completely removes the cancer cells and also increases the chances of long-term survival.
+Laparoscopy is recommended before the pancreatic cancer surgery, to help determine the extent of cancer and to check whether it can be surgically removed.

 If the cancer is in advanced stages and cannot be removed, the following types of palliative (to improve quality of life) surgery may be recommended:

-Radiation therapy: It involves using high energy beams like X-rays, gamma rays, and electron beams to shrink and destroy tumors.
-For pancreatic cancers, the radiation therapy can be scheduled after the surgical procedures to manage advanced stage cancer and to prevent the recurrence of cancer.
-Radiation therapy can be given externally through an external machine or it can be delivered internally by placing a radiation source near the site of tumor.
+Radiation therapy: It involves using high-energy beams like X-rays, gamma rays, and electron beams to shrink and destroy tumors.
+For pancreatic cancers, radiation therapy can be scheduled after the surgical procedures to manage advanced-stage cancer and prevent the recurrence of cancer.
+Radiation therapy can be given externally through an external machine or it can be delivered internally by placing a radiation source near the site of the tumor.

 The side effects of radiation therapy may include mild skin reactions, fatigue, loss of appetite, nausea and vomiting, diarrhea, and weight loss.

 Chemotherapy: It involves the use of drugs to kill or stop the growth of cancer cells.
 The drugs are usually taken orally or injected into the vein or muscles.
-For pancreatic cancers, chemotherapy is given with radiation therapy or after surgical procedures to enhance its effect.
+Pancreatic cancer chemotherapy is given with radiation therapy or after surgical procedures to enhance its effect.